hassancs91/csharp-do-snapshooter/README.md

 <br>

 <h3>How it can be improved</h3>
-1- Converting this applciation to a windows service or API<br>
+1- Converting this application to a windows service or API<br>
-2- Adding scheduling so  snapshoots can be fully automated<br>
+2- Adding scheduling so  snapshots can be fully automated<br>
 3- Adding log Files

 <h3>Need Help?</h3>
-Email: Support@h-educate.com
+Email: Support@h-educate.com <br>
 Website Questions: https://h-educate.com/ask-question/ <br>
 Facebook Page: https://www.facebook.com/AdvancedITEducation/